kiu/st-swd-thin/README.md

 # st-swd-thin

-Thin ST-LINk/V2 SWD to 6P adapter
+A simple adapter for ST-LINK/V2 SWD to 6P